lvdmaaten/lvdmaaten.github.io/cv/index.md

 ## Research

-My main research interests are in artificial intelligence.
-In particular, I am interested in embedding models, large-scale weakly supervised learning, visual reasoning, cost-sensitive learning, language modeling, and applications in the arts and sciences.
+I am interested in a variety of topics in artificial intelligence.
+In particular, I am interested in embedding models, large-scale weakly supervised learning, reasoning, cost-sensitive learning, and language modeling.
 ---

 ## Awards